The Life Estate Deed

 However, there can be downsides to life estate deeds.
 In the scenario where you are transferring the property to your children but withholding life rights to the property, you lose significant control.
 It will be difficult to sell or mortgage the property with a life estate.
 It is difficult to alter the deed because it may require the signatures of all remaindermen.
 If the property is sold while the life tenant is still alive, there could be capital gains taxes owed by the remaindermen.
 The remaindermen’s creditors may attach liens to the remainderman’s interest in the property.

-Life estate deeds can be challenging to alter because it requires the signatures of all remaindermen.
+Life estate deeds can also be challenging to alter because it requires the signatures of all remaindermen.
 You should consider your remainderman’s situation before making them a remainderman.
 If your remainderman is likely to receive means-tested government benefits, then receiving a remainder interest in your property may disrupt their own eligibility for benefits.
 If your remainderman has a lot of debt, then their creditors may place liens on his or her remainder interest.
 This won’t affect the life tenant, but it makes the remainderman’s share an easy target for creditors after the life tenant dies.

 If the life tenant goes into a nursing home and the remaindermen need to sell the property while the life tenant is still alive, then the sale proceeds may become a Medicaid countable resource for the life tenant, disrupting her Medicaid benefits.
 Also, the sale proceeds that go to the remaindermen could be subject to capital gains taxes.
 To avoid this situation, you may be able to rent the home to cover the cost of the home until the life tenant dies, but any portion of the collected rent amount that goes to the life tenant may be a Medicaid countable resource.